 - Lack of response from your employer

-Get a Free Consultation With Our Los Angeles Workplace Discrimination Lawyers
+Get a free evaluation With Our Los Angeles Workplace Discrimination Lawyers

 An experienced Los Angeles workplace discrimination lawyer with our firm may be able to help you hold your employer accountable for discrimination.
 Consult with Yadegar, Minoofar & Soleymani LLP to discuss your legal options and make the best decision for your particular case.
-Reach out to us online or call us at (310) 919-0091 to schedule a free consultation.
+Reach out to us online or call us at (310) 499-0140 to schedule a free evaluation.